decision-crafters/pinecone-mcp-helper/docs/02_pipeline_integration.md

+---
+layout: default
+title: Pipeline Integration
+nav_order: 3
+permalink: /pipeline/
+---

-# Chapter 2: Pipeline Integration
+# Pipeline Integration

-In the [previous chapter about the Command Line Interface](01_command_line_interface.md), we learned how to interact with our tool using simple commands.
+In the [previous chapter about the Command Line Interface](/cli/), we learned how to interact with our tool using simple commands.
 Now, let's dive into the heart of our system: the Pipeline Integration.

 ## The Pipeline: Your Content Processing Maestro 🎼